 She already planned for all of that, but she vastly preferred to minimize her own losses in the face of the enemy while maximizing their losses.
 That was the idea in the mind of any good officer.
 However, those losses were being inflicted on people she might’ve known, might’ve taught at the academy on Earth.

-She felt the familiar wave of slight nausea pass as her fleet exited hyperspace and immediately the Eisenhower executed a ninety-degree turn upwards that every ship preprogramed into their navcomputers ever since the Grips System.
+She felt the familiar wave of slight nausea pass as her fleet exited hyperspace and immediately the Eisenhower executed pre-planned maneuver “up” and to starboard.
 Sensors were reaching out and so far they didn’t see the minefield that she was expecting.
-This maneuver wasn’t necessary but it was just as well that it was executed.
-Running headlong into an enemy’s minefield was never a good idea.

-Surely she tripped every long-range sensor post in the system and they were alerted to her fleet’s presence.
+Surely, she tripped every long-range sensor post in the system and they were alerted to her fleet’s presence.
 Looking over her own sensor data she identified a sensor platform and called up a destroyer.
 “Pinecone,” now there was a stupid name for a warship, “Eliminate the enemy’s sensor platform off your port bow.”
-Nancy had to wonder who named that ship the “Pinecone”, if you asked her she would’ve said it was a rather stupid name to give a ship.
 She also wondered what the people aboard the ship thought about the name.
 They probably were embarrassed about the name, at least, she would’ve been if she had been posted to the ship in question.

-Her flag captain, Brooks, looked to her.
-“Did she just say ‘Pinecone’ admiral?”
+Her flag captain, Brooks, looked to her over the comm.
+“Did she just say ‘Pinecone’ Admiral?”

 Around the station itself, were four juggernauts and twenty battleships.
 They were nothing that her fleet couldn’t already easily handle.
 Her sensors also flagged the missile launchers, grasers, and lasers on the space station itself.
 She looked over their numbers and jerked almost as if she touched a live wire.
 Calling up her flag captain she asked, “Are you looking at that space station too?”